 Customers can reach a customer service representative by phone 24/7 if any questions arise or if they need assistance with a credit card issue.
 A live chat option is available as well on the corporate website.
 Customers can also contact Visa by email and receive a response within 24 to 48 hours.
 The company also has an FAQ section that answers many questions customers frequently ask.

 Customers are able to make payments and purchases directly from a payment-enabled smartphone, tablet, or wearable device.
 With retail merchants that offer the Contactless symbol at the cash register, users can simply swipe their phone to complete the transaction instead of having to pull out their credit card.
 Online purchases are also protected through Visa Checkout.
 Most transactions are securely protected against the possibility of hackers accessing sensitive financial information.
 In the unlikely event it does happen, zero liability protection helps provide coverage for any fraudulent unauthorized purchases.
+Visit Site

 - Undisclosed Fees

 Depending on card selection, APR can vary from 7.65 to 26.65 percent.
 These rates are especially high for consumers with excellent credit when compared to similar marketplace offerings.
 Various available credit card offers include a zero percent introductory APR on either purchases or balance transfers for up to 12 months.
 Interest rates for cash advances, balance transfers, and penalty APRs are not publicly disclosed upfront on the company's corporate website.
 Consumers will have to click through each card link they are interested in and be directed to other websites to get more specific details.